ellemouton/website/content/drafts/taproot-prelims.md

 is the internal key, `P`.
 It also contains the Merkle proof that allows the verifier to compute the Merkle tree root.
-The witness already includes `Script B` itself (it was required for step 1), so the verifier can compute `hB` (see the diagram above showing the Merkle tree construction) themselves and so we just need to provide `hA` and `hC`.
+The witness already includes `Script B` itself (it was required for step 1), so the verifier can compute `hB` (see the diagram above showing the Merkle tree construction) themselves, and so we just need to provide `hA` and `hC`.
 The validator will use these hashes to calculate the `script_root` and then hash this along with the internal key, `P`, in order to arrive at the tweak, `t`.
 The validator can then